|

 West (westran@auburn.edu) or Buzz Powell (buzz@auburn.edu) for additional information.
 The

-fourth research cycle, for which the initial construction effort was completed in the
+fifth research cycle, for which the initial construction effort was completed in the

-summer of 2009, is also advertised on pooledfund.org.
+summer of 2012, is advertised on pooledfund.org.

+materials/methods, and pavement preservation.
 We appreciate your interest and value your feedback.

 |

-page.
-Test sections will be built for the fifth research cycle in the
+| CONSTRUCTION - Test sections will be rebuilt for the sixth research cycle in the

 |